 Rheged at Whinlatter

-Whinlatter Forest is home to a host of wonderful wildlife, from red squrriels who live amongst our mature conifer trees to the Bassenthwaite Ospreys who nest near the forest from April to August.
+Whinlatter is home to a host of wonderful wildlife, from red squrriels who live amongst our mature conifer trees to the Bassenthwaite Ospreys who nest near the forest from April to August.
 Watch these amazing birds of prey from the live nest camera or visit the Lake District Osprey Project.

 We would like everyone to enjoy Whinlatter and pride ourselves on being a site that has excellent facilities and access.
 For help planning your visit please go to our access page.